0000magda0000/api-message-v1/api-messages-php/README.md

 Use a “Rest Client” like Postman.

 ### 1. Get UUIDs of all messages
-add the following URL path: `http://localhost/api/message/read.php`.
+add the following URL path: `http://localhost/api/message/read.php`\
 ### 2. Get one message by UUID
-add the following URL path and a specific UUID: `http://localhost/api/message/read_one.php?uuid=UUID`.
+add the following URL path and a specific UUID: `http://localhost/api/message/read_one.php?uuid=UUID`\
 ### 3. Update a specific message by UUID
-add the following URL path: `http://localhost/api/message/update.php`.
-Set the body to `raw` and choose `JSON`.
+add the following URL path: `http://localhost/api/message/update.php`\ Set the body to `raw` and choose `JSON`\
-In JSON format type the keys `"content"` and `"uuid"` with the new text `"this is a great update"` and the UUID as string into the body
+In JSON format type the keys `"content"` and `"uuid"` with the new text `"this is a great update"` and the UUID as string into the body.\
-Example:
+Example:\
 `{ "content": "this is a great update",
    "uuid": "73dc381a-6ba5-11eb-889f-294d09474895"
  }`
 ### 4. Create a new message
-add the following URL path: `http://localhost/api/message/create.php` in JSON format type the key `"content"` and the some text `"this is a new message"` into the body.
+add the following URL path: `http://localhost/api/message/create.php`\
+in JSON format type the key `"content"` and the some text `"this is a new message"` into the body.\
-Example:
+Example:\
 `{ "content": "this is a new message" }`
 ### 5. Delete a message by UUID
-add the following URL path: `http://localhost/api/message/delete.php` Set the body to `raw` and choose `JSON`.
+add the following URL path: `http://localhost/api/message/delete.php`\ Set the body to `raw` and choose `JSON`.\
-In JSON format type `"uuid" UUID as string into the body`
+In JSON format type `"uuid" UUID as string into the body`\
-Example:
+Example:'
 `{
    "uuid": "73dc381a-6ba5-11eb-889f-294d09474895"
  }`